Powerlearnproject/se-day1-assignment-godiya-png/README.md

 Clarity: The improved prompt specifies what is being asked (a full-body portrait) rather than just a "person.
 Specific Details: Describing the woman's appearance (long brown hair, red jacket, blue jeans) and the setting (park, sunny day, trees, grass) gives clear guidance on the image to be created.
 Concise: The additional details provide a clear picture without being overly complicated, making it easier for the artist to understand exactly what is needed.

-Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective.